Body Scan Meditation -audio file

 Understanding Alzheimer’s and Dementia: The Basics

 This PowerPoint presentation details the typical changes of growing old and the specific changes that can be problematic, including dementia.
 A number of types of dementia are identified and Alzheimer's disease is reviewed in length.
-The emotions that may be experienced by the patient and family when a family member is diagnosed with this disease is also addressed.
+The emotions that may be experienced by the patient and family when a family member is diagnosed with this disease are also addressed.
 Early, middle, and late stages of the disease are also discussed along with planning for the future.
-A list of Alzheimer's resources are provided. disease.
+A list of Alzheimer's resources is provided.

 COVID-19: Marital and Relationship Stress

-This webinar is hosted by Cascade Centers, the university employee assistance program.
+This webinar is hosted by Canopy, the university employee assistance program.
 The session supports communication for people experiencing additional strain on their relationships during the COVID-19 pandemic.
 This webinar provides tips and useful information to improve communication during stressful and uncertain times.

 Family Stress and Parenting Children Under 12 During COVID-19